 - New Technology (2014 Music Album), Emcee

 Khodi Dill is among the nation’s most articulate and compelling voices in anti-racist education.
 Renowned anti-racism educator Dr. Verna St. Denis calls him “a superb voice for current social and political issues that affect us all.”
 Known widely for his riveting spoken word poetry tackling issues of social justice, he has emerged as one of the most relatable, powerful, and eloquent writers and public speakers of our time on this subject.
-On his website, thegreygriot.com, his gripping essays courageously explore life, politics, and identity through a sensible social justice lens.
+On his website, thegreygriot.com, his gripping essays courageously explore life, politics, and identity through a critical social justice lens.
 His essay entitled “Dangerous Space: How Safe Spaces Enable Racism” received wide acclaim as a brave reproach of neoliberal institutional conversations about race and bullying.
 His recent spoken word poem “Breathe In; Speak Out” inspired a nationwide sticker campaign in partnership with Suitcase Letterpress to recognize the important work of social justice activists everywhere.

 Khodi Dill is now available for public lectures, performances, and workshops with schools and educational organizations (staff and/or students) on the subjects of anti-racism and anti-oppression, ranging from introductory lessons on social constructions of race to the pressing matter of Black lives in the North American ethos.
 Dill explores anti-racist education through an intersectional and decolonizing lens, with a focus on solidarity across oppressed groups.
 Khodi Dill unpacks these weighty topics with an uncanny diplomatic candor, centering honesty, growth, and the dignity of all participants in his conversations.
 With his extensive background as a spoken word artist and an emcee, he argues that a passionate pursuit of the arts is integral for effective social justice planning within education.